training-datalab/training-datalab.com/content/en/authors/bgonzalezbustamante/_index.md

   url: "https://www.universiteitleiden.nl/en"

 # Short bio (displayed in user profile at end of posts)
 bio: Post-doctoral Researcher in Computational Social Science at the Institute of Public Administration at the Faculty of Governance and Global Affairs at Leiden University, Netherlands.
-Lecturer at the School of Public Administration at Universidad Diego Portales, Chile.
+Lecturer at the School of Public Administration at Universidad Diego Portales and Research Associate in Training Data Lab, Chile.

 interests:
 - Comparative politics